webplatform/docs/apis/appcache/ApplicationCache/index.md

 '''ApplicationCache''' functionality is independent of HTTP caching headers.
 The manifest file implicitly includes itself as a page to be cached.
 It also needs to have the same domain of origin as the page that contains it.
 |Notes==== Limitations ===
-A browser can not allocate unlimited disk space for ressources that should be cached.
-Especially when it comes down to cashing big media files like videos, you should check if the user's browser is able to store that file:
+A browser can not allocate unlimited disk space for resources that should be cached.
+Especially when it comes down to caching big media files like videos, you should check if the user's browser is able to store that file:

 * '''[http://www.browserscope.org/user/tests/table/agt1YS1wcm9maWxlcnINCxIEVGVzdBjwwK0RDA?v=3&layout=simple Available ApplicationCache sizes for different browser versions]'''
 * [http://www.der-schepp.de/appcache-default-size/ Run the test in your own browser]